ably-labs/ably-react-examples/README.md

 All this stub does, is push any messages that are sent to an internal array called `published`, and simulates a subscription to any ably channel.
 You can use this stub like our normal SDK for publishing and subscribing, and it'll **loosely** behave the same.

-## Notes

-Hello, I have an issue but I'm not sure what is causing it.
-I received an email telling I reached the thousands of messages on my app but I barely posted more than 100 as I'm doing test implementing ably, plus when I get the messages from the channel history I don't have thousands of messages, just those I posted.
-I'm only initialising my client once in the constructor
-I'm using the reactjs framework and host on an azure web app

-I am going through a tough time managing the ably connection.
-I am building a react native application and thought I am the only one testing and building the application, the active connections count sky rockets.
-I have tried specifying clientId while opening connection, calling connection.off while unmount is called, but this is still not helping.
-Can you please direct me to some document which can help me resolve this issue.
-It could be the case where I am not doing things right.
-This appears to be an issue with fast refresh.
-While things work well when the view is refreshed, hot load causes multiple connections.
-Even unsubscribing the channel in unmount doesn't do anything.
-Here's a tiny piece of code for you to refer : https://pastebin.com/vKCB1irZ

-I’m using hot reload to develop a react app, but it is causing me to use up my ably messages and connection limits.
-How can I avoid this while in development?